 The Sablon and the Marolles seem to be each other's opposites: one neighbourhood chic and distinguished, the other folksy and authentic.

-In the past, the Sablon was a quarter for the nobility.
-The Marolles is a district known for its popular authenticity, a place for jokes and 'zwans', which houses a typical Brussels mix of French, Dutch, Spanish, and Arab-speaking residents.
+In the past, the Sablon was the neighbourhood of the nobility.
+The Marolles is a district known for its popular authenticity, a place for jokes or 'zwans' in the local dialect, which houses a typical Brussels mix of French, Dutch, Spanish, and Arab-speaking residents.
 It has a fascinating social history.
-These two districts imperceptibly merge into one another.
-Their mutual influence is distinctively ‘Brussels’.
+The two districts imperceptibly blend into one another and their influence over each other is typical of Brussels.